 Where can I find my routing number?

-You can easily find your routing transit number by looking at your check’s bottom right-hand corner.
+You can easily find your routing transit number by looking at the bottom of your check.
 You can also find this number on your bank statement or online using either the bank’s website or the ABA online lookup tool.

 Is the routing number printed on my bank card?